A quick reference to the way we do things at

 Homework: Relevant homework can reinforce the learning completed at school and be a useful tool for informing parents of their child's current learning.
 We recommend 15 minutes for junior students, focusing on Reading and Spelling and 20 - 25 minutes for older students.
 This will focus on Reading, Spelling, Maths or Topic Studies.

-Lost Property: A lost property box is situated in Room 11.
+Lost Property: A lost property box is situated in the cloak bay by Puriri.
 Parents are welcome to look through this at any time.
 Lost property is regularly displayed for children to claim their items before any unclaimed items are donated at the end of each term.
+Please name all your child's belongings.

-Newsletters: A newsletter is produced each Tuesday and sent home with every child.
-You may opt to receive yours by e mail.
+Newsletters: A newsletter is produced each Tuesday and sent home with the youngest child in each family.
+You may opt to receive yours by e-mail.
 Contact the school and we will arrange for this.
+This can also be viewed on the Skool Loop app and on our website.

 Parent and Community Helpers: It is very much a part of our school culture that parents are involved in many aspects of school life.
 We know how proud the children feel when someone from their family helps out at school.
 You may like to assist by way of helping teachers prepare classroom materials, accompanying classes on sports or educational trips, playing alongside children at lunchtime, coaching sport, hearing children read or reading to them or assisting in the library.
 Whatever way you are willing to assist will be welcomed.